Roll20/help.roll20.net/_posts/2012-04-21-terms-of-service.markdown

 2012, April 7th: Published this document for the first time.

 2012, April 21st: Moved document to help site.
 Content unchanged.

+2012, June 12th: Updated document to reflect the new Marketplace tool

 Inspired by (although not related in any legal way to) the Balsamiq Mockups Terms of Service & Privacy Policy.